![]() | ||||

 Ongoing, Tuesday Nights - Surf City Nights.
 Surf City Nights, Orange County's largest weekly street fair and farmers market, takes place weekly from 5 - 9 p.m. throughout the year.
 The event includes over 100 vendors, family-friendly/live music street performances, and activities for children.
 The event takes place along Main Street in downtown Huntington Beach and The Strand on 5th.
 Check website for weekly entertainment information.
 Information: www.hbdowntown.com.

-January 25 - Jazz in the Palm Court.
+March 2 - Performances at The Barclay.
+U.S. Army Field Band and Soldiers' Chorus.
+The Concert Band and Soldier's Chorus are the oldest and largest of the U.S. Army Field Band's performing components.
+In addition to their national tours, formal concerts, chamber recitals ad educational outreach, members of the Concert Band and Soldier's Chorus frequently represent the Army at formal and ceremonial functions, including the Presidential Inaugural Parade and other events.
+The concert will take place at 7 p.m. at the Irvine Barclay Theater on the UCI campus.
+A free ticket is required to attend.
+Information: (949) 854-4607 or www.thebarclay.org.
+March 14 - Jazz in the Palm Court.
 The Great Park Palm Court Arts Complex will present a three-part live jazz music series: Jazz in the Palm Court.
 Inspired by a diverse range of composers and musicians, the concerts will feature a wide stylistic spectrum of jazz music, from the soulful sounds of blues and swing to the bold innovations of bebop and contemporary jazz.
 Concerts will take place from 1 - 3 p.m. in the Palm Court.
 Reservations/registration is not required, and bring blankets and/or folding chairs for seating.
 The OC Great Park is located off the 5 Freeway at the Sand Canyon exit.
-Other concerts will take place on March 14 and April 11.
+Final concert will take place on April 11.
 Information: (949) 724-6880 or www.cityofirvine.org.
 UC Irvine Music Department Performances.
 Unless otherwise noted, all performances take place in Winifred Smith Hall on the UCI campus.
 See campus website for directions and current parking fees.
 Information: (949) 824-6615 or www.arts.uci.edu.

 La Puente Live.
 La Puente Live is an open-air market in downtown La Puente on Main Street.
 The event will take place from 6 - 10 p.m. every Friday and will include produce sales and live entertainment from 7:15 - 9:15 p.m.
-Bands will be: January 2 - Suave (Latin/Variety), January 9 - Banda Primera Generacion, January 16 - Smooth Touch, January 23 - no performance listed, and January 30 - Yankee Azteca.
+Bands will be: February 27 - LA Misfits, March 6 - Suave (Latin/Variety), March 13 - Aventura, March 20 - Yankee Azteca, and March 27 - BPM.
 Information: (562) 375-0888, www.lapuentelive.com or www.facebook.com/lapuentelive.

 USC Thornton School of Music Performances - Performances take place in a variety of locations on the USC campus (see individual performances).
 All concerts are free and open to the public (exceptions are noted).
 See website for current parking fees and attendance policies.
 Information: (213) 740-2584, www.music.usc.edu or www.usc.edu/music.

-January 26 - Ontario/Chaffey Community Show Band.
-"Disney Magic."
-The Ontario/Chaffey Community Show Band concert celebrating country music will take place at 7:30 p.m. in the Gardiner Spring Auditorium, Chaffey High School, 1250 North Euclid Avenue at 4th Street.
+March 16 - Ontario/Chaffey Community Show Band.
+"Boots, Spurs and Dolly," a country music-inspired concert featuring special guests and Showband artists.
+The Ontario/Chaffey Community Show Band concert will take place at 7:30 p.m. in the Gardiner Spring Auditorium, Chaffey High School, 1245 North Euclid Avenue at 4th Street.
 The Woodwind Celebration Ensemble will present a pre-concert recital in the auditorium lobby at 7 p.m.
 Information: (909) 395-2020, www.showband.net or www.ci.ontario.ca.us.

-January 25 - South Bay Chamber Music Society Concerts.
-The Debussy Trio: Angela Wiegand, flute, David Walther, viola and Marcia Dicktein, harp, with guest soprano Leela Subramaniam, performing works by David Walther, Ian Krouse, Debussy and others.
+March 22 - South Bay Chamber Music Society Concerts.
+Pianist Joanne Pearce Martin and violinist Jin-Shan Dai.
+The program will include works by Beethoven, Part, Debussy and Franck.
 The concert will take place at 3 p.m. at the Pacific Unitarian Church, 5621 Montemalga in Rancho Palos Verdes.
 See website also for audience policies and for directions.
 Information: (310) 376-2169, www.sbcms.net or www.palosverdes.com/sbcms.

 Caltech Performances.
 Unless otherwise noted, performances take place at the time listed in Ramo Auditorium on the Caltech campus.
 See website for campus directions.
 Information: (626) 395-3295, http://pva.caltech.edu or www.music-theater-art.caltech.edu.